VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 >**Note:** The data here is equivalent to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Logged-Contextual-Bandit-Example" target="_blank">VW wiki example</a>.

-Next, create test data, for example features describing new users, for the CB to exploit to make decisions:
+Next, create data (for example features describing new users) for the CB to exploit to make decisions:

 ```python
 test_data = [{'feature1': 'b', 'feature2': 'c', 'feature3': ''},